IJalonRojas/TrackMPD/README.md

 Several options are provided to learn to work with TrackMPD.

+- Full tutorial for TrackMPD v2.3 and TrackMPD v3.0.

-- A getting-started tutorial for TrackMPD_v2 will be uploaded to GitHub soon.
-The tutorial of TrackMPD_v1 is already availale.
+- A getting-started tutorial of TrackMPD v1.

 - Example input files linked to (scientific) publications or other applications of the model — see folder Examples:

-For TrackMPD_v2:
+For TrackMPD v2 and v3:

 * HYCOM Application in the Ría de Arousa (Spain)

 * TELEMAC Application in the GAronne tidal River

+- Our paper "A wave-resolving two-dimensional vertical Lagrangian approach to model microplastic transport in nearshore waters based on TrackMPD 3.0" is published and availbe [here.](https://gmd.copernicus.org/articles/18/319/2025/)

 For TrackMPD_v1:

 * POM Application: Jalón-Rojas, I., Wang, X.-H., and Fredj, E. (2019).
 Technical note: On the importance of a three-dimensional approach for modelling the transport of neustic microplastics, Ocean Sci., 15, 717-724, https://doi.org/10.5194/os-15-717-2019.

 * FVCOM Application: Cheng, Z., Jalón-Rojas, I., Wang, X.H., Liu, Y. (2020).
 Impacts of land reclamation on sediment transport and sedimentary environment in a macro-tidal estuary, Estuar.
 Coast.
 Shelf Sci., 221, 106861. doi: https://doi.org/10.1016/j.ecss.2020.106861.

 - Our paper “A 3D numerical model to Track Marine Plastic Debris (TrackMPD): Sensitivity of microplastic trajectories and fates to particle dynamical properties and physical processes” is published and available via [this link](https://www.sciencedirect.com/science/article/pii/S0025326X19301523) or [this one] (http://isabeljalonrojas.com/wp-content/uploads/2019/09/2019_mpb_JalonRojasetal.pdf).